-- C. Ecological Spines should be designed to educate and enlighten park users and instill an appreciation for nature.
-Through elements such as signage and art, they should incorporate interpretive elements that explain, celebrate, and make visible the ecological functions, cultural resources, and seasonal variations occurring within the corridors. - D. In combination with interpretive elements, the design of Ecological Spines should visibly demonstrate natural processes at work, including the value of rainwater as a resource and how it is being managed.
+- C. Ecological Spines should be designed to educate park users, instill an appreciation for nature and share the value of green infrastructure.
+Elements such as signage and art should incorporate interpretive elements that explain, celebrate, and make visible the ecological functions, cultural resources, and seasonal variations occurring within the corridors as well as describe the various public health benefits that are afforded through the creation of these areas. - D. In combination with interpretive elements, the design of Ecological Spines should visibly demonstrate natural processes at work, including the value of rainwater as a resource and how it is being managed.
 Ecological Spine design should reveal, rather than conceal, restoration techniques (e.g., naturalized stormwater outlets and on-site stormwater systems), while accompanying interpretive elements should highlight and explain the natural processes occurring.